2020 United States presidential election in North Carolina

 The 2020 United States presidential election in North Carolina was held on Tuesday, November 3, 2020, as part of the 2020 United States presidential election in which all 50 states plus the District of Columbia participated.
 North Carolina voters chose electors to represent them in the Electoral College via a popular vote.
-The state was narrowly won by the Republican Party's nominee, incumbent President Donald Trump of Florida, and running mate Vice President Mike Pence of Indiana against Democratic Party nominee, former Vice President Joe Biden of Delaware, and his running mate California Senator Kamala Harris.
-North Carolina has 15 electoral votes in the Electoral College.
+The state was narrowly won by the Republican Party's nominee, incumbent President Donald Trump of Florida, and running mate Vice President Mike Pence of Indiana, against Democratic Party nominee, former Vice President Joe Biden of Delaware, and his running mate California Senator Kamala Harris.
+North Carolina had 15 electoral votes in the Electoral College.

 Polls of the state throughout the campaign indicated a close race, with most organizations considering it either a tossup or leaning towards Biden.
-Despite this, Trump ultimately won North Carolina by a 1.34% margin over Biden, making him only the second Republican incumbent ever to carry North Carolina and lose re-election after George H. W. Bush.
-This was Trump's narrowest victory in any state, and was a closer result than his 3.67% margin over Hillary Clinton in 2016 and Mitt Romney's 2.04% margin over Barack Obama in 2012.
-North Carolina was the only state in the 2020 election in which Donald Trump won with under 50% of the vote.
+Despite this, Trump ultimately won North Carolina with a 49.93% plurality over Biden's 48.59% vote share (a margin of 1.34%).
+Trump thereby became the fourth-ever Republican to carry North Carolina without winning the presidency, after George H. W. Bush in 1992, Bob Dole in 1996, and Mitt Romney in 2012.
+This was Trump's narrowest victory in any state, and it was a closer result than his 3.67% margin over Hillary Clinton in 2016 or Mitt Romney's 2.04% margin over Barack Obama in 2012.
+North Carolina was the only state in the 2020 election in which Trump won with under 50% of the vote.
 In the 2020 election, North Carolina was 5.8% right of the nation as a whole.
-The state last voted Democratic in 2008 and furthermore, it had last voted more Republican than neighboring Georgia in 2000.
+The state last voted Democratic in 2008 and had last voted more Republican than neighboring Georgia in 2000.

-The rural-urban divide was even more prevalent this election than in past elections.
-Biden carried eight of North Carolina's ten largest counties (losing only the Charlotte-area suburban counties of Union and Gaston), and overperformed Obama's 2008 margin in the six largest: Wake, Mecklenburg, Guilford, Forsyth, Durham, and Buncombe, in which he received 62%, 67%, 61%, 56%, 80%, and 60% of the vote, respectively.
-Biden furthermore became the first Democrat to carry New Hanover County, home of Wilmington, since 1976, and held Trump to a single-digit margin in the Charlotte-area suburban county of Cabarrus, the first time since 1976 that the Republican margin in this county has been less than 10%.